-TUN: Now to the questions you might be asked.
+Now to the questions you might be asked during a job interview.
 Obviously, they will vary depending on the job you’re applying for.
 But, there are some general questions that are common in almost every job interview.
-So, can you walk us through some of those common questions and give us some insight into how they should be answered?
+So, can you walk us through some of those common interview questions and give us some insight into how they should be answered?

 This first one is a loaded question that you’re probably going to be asked right at the beginning of the interview.
 It is everybody’s least favorite question: “Tell me about yourself.”

 You don’t want to go too deep here and go too far ahead of what the interviewer is planning on asking you next.
 You don’t want to answer the next three questions all at once.

 So, usually, this response should last somewhere around a 2-3-minute range.
 You don’t want to go over that.
 This is really your opportunity to show your value as a candidate and establish why you can come in and do the job that they’re asking you to do.

 The best way to do this is to directly link any experiences that you’ve had in previous roles that allowed you to develop the skills that they’re looking for.